iserdykov/k8s-hyperv/readme.md

 .\hyperv.ps1 master node1 node2 nodeN...

 # ssh to the nodes if necessary (e.g. for manual k8s init)
-# IPs can be found in `etc/hosts`
 # by default, your `.ssh/id_rsa.pub` key was copied into the VMs' ~/.ssh/authorized_keys
-# (note: this works only after `.\hyperv.ps1 hosts`, otherwise use IP addresses)
-# use your host username (which is the default), e.g.:
+# uses your host username (which is the default), e.g.:
 ssh master
 ssh node1
 ssh node2
 ...

-# perform automated k8s init (will wait for vm to finish init)
+# perform automated k8s init (will wait for VMs to finish init first)
-# note: this will checkpoint the nodes just before `kubeadm init`
+# (this will checkpoint the nodes just before `kubeadm init`)
-# note: this requires your etc/hosts updated
 .\hyperv.ps1 init

 # after init, you can do e.g.: